schellenberg/computerscience20/docs/_sources/Python/MoreTurtles/FunctionIntro.rst.txt

 statements will be executed each time we call it.
 In this case, we could use it to get one of our turtles to draw a square and then we can move the turtle and have it draw a different square in a different location.
 Note that we lift the tail so that when ``alex`` moves there is no trace.
 We put the tail back down before drawing the next square.
-Make sure you can identify both invocations of the ``draw_square`` function.
+Make sure you can identify both calls of the ``draw_square`` function.

 .. activecode:: functions_intro_2
     :nocodelens: